tldr-pages/tldr/pages/common/rtmpdump.md

 # rtmpdump

-> Small dumper for media content streamed over the RTMP protocol.
+> A tool to dump media content streamed over the RTMP protocol.
 > More information: <http://rtmpdump.mplayerhq.hu/>.

 - Download a file: